StarbeamOne/blog.starbeam.one/content/article/2022/04/April-2022-Status-Update.md

 #### New Creation Workflow

 Part of the friction that I am experiencing here is that all of this code is the first of the first code that I wrote two years ago.
 So it's dated and could stand to improve.
 It's not just the code but the processes as well.
-Everything basically captures process requirements but is difficult to understand unless you are familiar with it.
+Everything basically captures process and business requirements but is difficult to understand unless you are familiar with it and understand the backing conceptual model.

-Additionally, it's difficult to use.
+However, it's difficult to use.
 There are a lot of steps involved to issue new licenses and it could be made simpler.
 This is what I will be working on for the remainder of the month.
 Once that is done, I will be making a new push to start getting users to test out the process further and get to the next phase here.

 Whatever that is. 😁